-The work is co-commissioned with 14-18 NOW, the UK’s arts program for the First World War centenary.
-Since 2014, 14-18 NOW has presented four Dazzle Ships in the United Kingdom as part of the WWI centenary.
-Auerbach’s dazzled vessel is the first U.S.-based ship and the final one in the series before the 100th anniversary of the end of World War I on November 11, 2018.
+The work is co-commissioned by Public Art Fund, New York City’s leading presenter of dynamic outdoor art free of charge to the public, and 14-18 NOW, the United Kingdom’s award-winning public arts program commemorating the centenary of World War I. Since 2014, 14-18 NOW has commissioned new work by more than 200 leading contemporary artists across all art forms, including the presentation of four Dazzle Ships throughout the U.K. Auerbach’s dazzled vessel is the first U.S.-based ship and the final vessel in the series before the 100th anniversary of the end of World War I on November 11, 2018.

 The exhibition is curated by Public Art Fund Adjunct Curator Emma Enderby.

 Flow Separation is co-commissioned by Public Art Fund and 14-18 NOW: WWI Centenary Art Commissions, part of the Dazzle Ship series co-commissioned with Liverpool Biennial and supported by Bloomberg Philanthropies.